 The Company makes allowances for doubtful debts through appropriate estimations of irrecoverable amount.
 The identification of doubtful debts requires use of judgment and estimates.
 Where the expectation is different from the original estimate, such difference will impact the carrying value of the trade and other receivables and doubtful debts expenses in the period in which such estimate has been changed.

-(i) Revenue from contract with customer
+Note 3.3: Revenue from operations (i) Revenue from contract with customer

 Sale of goods

 Revenue from sale of goods is recognised at the point in time when control of the good is transferred to the customer, generally on delivery of the goods.
-The normal credit term is 0 to 30 days upon delivery.
+The normal credit term is 0 to 90 days upon delivery.

 The Company considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.
-In determining the transaction price for the sale of goods, the Company considers the effects of variable consideration, the existence of significant financing components, noncash consideration, and consideration payable to the customer (if any).
+In determining the transaction price for the sale of goods, the Company considers the effects of variable consideration, the existence of significant financing components, noncash

 Variable consideration

-I f the consideration in a contract includes a variable amount, the Company estimates the amount of consideration to which it will be entitled in exchange for transferring the goods to the customer.
+If the consideration in a contract includes a variable amount, the Company estimates the amount of consideration to which it will be entitled in exchange for transferring the goods to the customer.
 The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 Some contracts for the sale of goods provide customers with a right to return defective / damaged products and discount and rebates on sales.
 The right to return and discount and rebates on sales give rise to variable consideration.

 The Company provides discount and rebates on sales to certain customers based on aggregate sales covered by the schemes.
 Revenue from sales is recognised based on the applicable price to a given customer, net of the estimated pricing allowances, discounts, rebates and other incentives to customers.
 Accumulated experience and judgement based on historical experience and the specific terms of the scheme are used to estimate and provide for the discount and rebates on sales and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 The Company does not generally provide a right of return on the goods supplied to customers.